ma-laforge/ArduinoCIR/README.md

 Here are a few advantages of ir\_messaging:

 - *Designed* to simultaneously transmit & receive IR messages.
+	- Includes sample IR repeater project (**ir\_repeater**).
 	- Last version of IRremote I checked used the same timer hardware for both transmit & receive (contention).
 Moreover, the trival time-interleaved (tx &hArr; rx) solution is not very robust.
+- Supports transmission (only) of **RC-MM** codes used by certain cable box models made by Motorola.
+	- Might need to repeat each transmitted message twice in rapid succession, as per the protocol.
 - Easier to select which timers & I/O pins to use for transmit/receive function.
 	- No need to read/modify core library files.
 	- Hardware select can be easily deduced from sample sketches (+ minimal knowldege of hardware timers).